 It seems to me that the T-bone accidents (high chance of a fatality) are the ones that we should be addressing.

 Are people intentionally breaking the rules?

-Or are they distracted, inattentive, blinded by bright lights, confused by background lights, …
+Or are they distracted, inattentive, blinded by bright lights, or confused by background lights, …

-It seems to me that an enforcement solution will only work if there is an enforcement NI root cause.
+It seems that an enforcement solution will only work if there is an enforcement NI root cause.

 And if cities are shortening yellow lights to increase revenue … This is an obvious case of creating red light runners to enhance ticket revenue.

 So be careful when creating corrective actions.
-Make sure that the corrective actions are effective (the E in SMARTER) in preventing the recurrence of the root cause.
-Otherwise you will be implementing corrective actions that may fit some agenda item, but won’t prevent the recurrence of the accident.
+Ensure that the corrective actions are effective (the E in SMARTER) in preventing the recurrence of the root cause.
+Otherwise, you will be implementing corrective actions that may fit some agenda item but won’t prevent the recurrence of the accident.